huntdatacenter/docs/docs/coordination/agreements/faq.md

 # FAQ on agreements

-This page lists frequently asked questions related to administrative agreements in HUNT Cloud.
+**This page lists frequently asked questions related to administrative agreements in HUNT Cloud.**

 [[toc]]

-::: tip More information
+::: tip

-Head over to our [agreement overview](/agreements/overview/) more information on individual agreements, and our [get going](/agreements/get-going/) page for a step-wise guide.
+This section prosper on questions.
+[Contact us](/contact) with your burning topics so we can grow this page together.

 :::